shoeffner/monty/10_RegEx/sheet.md

 respective counts.

+# Bonus tasks

+1. Use `sys.argv` to read a custom book ID when running the program, e.g.
+   `python bookreview.py 1228` would use the ID `1228` which can be found in the list `sys.argv` at position `1`.
+1. Measure the download duration using `time`.
+You can measure time by taking difference between the start and end time of an action. `time.time()` gives you the current time in seconds since January 1st, 1970, 00:00:00 UTC.

 ## Example output

-Here is an example output for program call `python bookreview.py 1228`.
+Here is an example output for program call `python bookreview.py` (or, if you finished the bonus tasks, `python bookreview.py 1228`).
 Your output can differ.

 *Output:*